BabylonJS/Documentation/content/extensions/PostProcessLibrary/AsciiArtPostProcess.md

+---
+title: Ascii Art
+image:
+description: Check out the free Ascii Art Post Process available for you to use in your Babylon.js scenes.
+keywords: babylon.js, tools, resources, assets, library, post process, ascii
+further-reading:
+video-overview:
+video-content:
+---

-# Using the Ascii Art post-process
+## Using the Ascii Art post-process

 How cool (... or nerd - ish) could it be to render all your BJS scene in Ascii ART?

 If you would like it, this tutorial is made for you.

-# How to use ?
+## How to use ?

 Ascii Art Post Process Scripts can be found here:
 - Normal: [https://github.com/BabylonJS/Babylon.js/blob/master/dist/preview release/postProcessesLibrary/babylon.asciiArtPostProcess.js](https://github.com/BabylonJS/Babylon.js/blob/master/dist/preview release/postProcessesLibrary/babylon.asciiArtPostProcess.js)